plausible/website/_articles/cloudflare-web-analytics-vs-plausible-analytics.md

 ![Plausible Analytics top pages](/uploads/plausible-top-pages-sources.png)

+### Bots are not excluded

 Another inaccuracy comes from the fact that Cloudflare Web Analytics doesn't seem to do much bot detection.

 In your list of top browsers and top operating systems, you may find "Unknown" having a decent percentage of the market share.
 This is normally a good sign of bot traffic.
+You will also see obvious bots such as the GoogleBot.

 ![Cloudflare Web Analytics top OS](/uploads/cloudflare-web-analytics-os-browser.png)